Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2>Career Paths</h2>

-Enneagram Type 3 individuals excel in careers that allow them to use their natural talents and skills.
-They thrive in competitive environments and enjoy being recognized for their achievements.
+Enneagram Type 3 individuals thrive in competitive environments and enjoy being recognized for their achievements.

 Some common career paths for Type 3 individuals include:

 - Sales and marketing
 - Public relations